hookdeck/product-docs/docs/using-api.md

 #### Creating a connection

-Generally speaking when starting your server, you want to make sure your webhook endpoints are properly configured in Hookdeck.
-You can programatically create your connection to do so.
+When starting your server, you would want to make sure your webhook endpoints are properly configured in Hookdeck.
+You can programmatically create your connection to do so.

 ```javascript
 Axios.post("https://api.hookdeck.io/webhooks", {